By train the journey from Lang Suan to Bangkok is scheduled to take from 9 to 12 hours depending upon which train you take.

 |2nd Class Fan Sleeper||822 THB||572 THB|

 The benefit of booking online is that you cannot guarantee to be able to buy the ticket that you want on the best train if you wait until the day of travel.
 During busy periods the better seats often sell out before the day of travel.
-Trains from Lang Suan to Bangkok run on the busy Southern Railway line connecting popular destination such as Hat Yai, Surat Thani (close to the ferry ports for Koh Samui and Koh Phangan), Chumphon (near the ferry ports for Koh Tao), Hua Hin to Bangkok.
-Travel by train from the beach resorts in the South of Thailand to Bangkok is a popular option for many foreign visitors who tend to prefer to book sleeper berths and seats on Train #40 creating a demand which outstrips supply in busy holiday period.
+Trains from Lang Suan to Bangkok run on the busy Southern Railway line connecting popular destinations such as Hat Yai, Surat Thani (close to the ferry ports for Koh Samui and Koh Phangan), Chumphon (near the ferry ports for Koh Tao), and Hua Hin to Bangkok.
+Travel by train from the beach resorts in the South of Thailand to Bangkok is a popular option for many foreign visitors who tend to prefer to book sleeper berths and seats on Train #40 creating a demand which outstrips supply in busy holiday periods.

 Travel in Bangkok

 Bangkok’s main train, known locally as Hua Lamphong, is located in the Yaowarat (Chinatown) district of Bangkok.
 Yaowarat is near the Chao Praya river and a relatively short distance from the Grand Palace and Wat Arun.
 Yaowarat is what is sometimes described as ‘old Bangkok’ as it used to be the commercial centre of Bangkok.
 In more modern times the commercial centre has shifted to areas around the Silom Road, Siam Square and the Sukhumvit Road which are ‘new Bangkok’.
 To get from Yaowarat to these more modern parts of Bangkok you need to take public transport or a taxi because they are much too far away to walk.